goinvo/goinvo.com-2018-old-features/README.md

 Before running any of these commands, you should make sure that you have all of the assets on your local computer.
 As of Dec 10th 2014, there are 8 videos (4 .mp4’s and 4 .webm’s).  that need to be in the .../source/vidoes/ folder.
 They are in the dropbox at .../Invo_Projects/Goinvo.com/NEW goinvo.com/artwork/videos .
 Since they are already uploaded to the server, not having them on your local computer shouldn't be a problem.
 But I highly recommend having them locally as a precaution.

+If you have trouble with openSSL \(1.0.2\) when using s3_sync, try reinstalling or using version 1.0.1

 #### Live Deployments